 - you use a determination of effective life for which tables are updated and published annually by the Tax Office (see discussion below).

-For a depreciation claim, the next step is to convert the effective life to a percentage rate deduction, based one of the two depreciation methods outlined below, or using the effective life conversion spreadsheet which is offered at the foot of this page.
+For a depreciation claim, the effective life in years is converted to an annual percentage rate, based on one of the two depreciation methods outlined below, or using the effective life conversion spreadsheet which is offered at the foot of this page.

-The percentage is applied to the cost, or remaining cost, of an asset to yield a dollar amount which is the depreciation deduction.
+When the percentage rate is applied to the cost, or remaining cost, of an asset the dollar amount calculated the deductible depreciation amount.

-If choosing to use the Commissioner’s estimate of useful life you will need to ensure that the schedule chosen is applicable to the year the asset was acquired.
+When choosing to use the Commissioner’s estimate of useful life ensure that the schedule chosen is applicable to the year the asset was acquired.

 |Commissioner’s Effective Life Tables|